tomtomkor/EspressoBrewer/README.md

 - AC 220V optocoupler isolation module (detects on/off status of the extraction button)
 - TTP223 touch sensor (mode toggle: manual/automatic(brew))
 - 0.91' OLED (I2C)
-- Perfboard (7X9; optional, preferred due to pump vibration)
+- Perfboard (7X9; optional, preferred considering pump vibration)

   * All are cheap and available on Aliexpress or Amazon (look in Photos folder)